Jobs at risk as China's services sector feels heat of trade war

 China economic growth cooled to a near 30-year low of 6% in the third quarter, and analysts don't expect an interim trade deal to brighten the outlook anytime soon as the tariff war has only exacerbated a slowdown caused by weaker domestic demand.

-The trade sector is far from out of the woods either, with exports contracting for a third month in October, albeit at a slower than expected pace.
+The trade sector is far from out of the woods either, with exports contracting for a third month in October, albeit at a softer than expected pace.
+And data on Thursday showed industrial output grew significantly slower than expected last month.

 MORE STIMULUS ON CARDS